ChinemeremChigbo/discord-mutual-friends-and-servers/README.md

 ## Limitations

-- If a server has more than 1000 members, this program is only able to retrieve the currently online member (unless you have the required permissions to request all server members)
+- If a server has more than 1000 members, this program is only able to retrieve the currently online members (unless you have the required permissions to request all server members)

 ## Requirements